Longchamp (company): Collaborations

 Kate Moss collaborated with the brand to design handbags.
 She first suggested adding a red lining to the Legende bag.
 The top model then worked with Longchamp artistic director Sophie Delafontaine and released bags under the label "Kate Moss for Longchamp".
 In 2010, she launched a whole product line, based on her own use of handbags.
 The Kate Moss collection was made up of 12 different bags inspired by her "city living".
 The bags were named after her favorite places in London: Soho, Ladbroke, Goldbourne, Gloucester, Glastonbury.

 In 2011, Longchamp teamed up with designer Mary Katrantzou to create a range of printed tote bags.
 They featured her trompe-l'œil fabrics.
 The designer's bags were inspired by temples in Vietnam and flower parades, and featured bold colors and wild designs.
 In 2012, the designer created two handbags bearing exclusive new prints.
 The larger tote bag was decorated with orchids, dragons and corals.
 For the smaller one, the designer used both an Asian temple and New York's Carnegie Hall as her starting points, adorning both with colorful flowers and lanterns.
 Mary Katrantzou also designed a Le Pliage handbag featuring orchids and lanterns.

 In 2014, Longchamp partnered with artist Sarah Morris to create a limited edition of Le Pliage handbags.

 In April 2016, Longchamp has begun renovations of its historical store on rue Saint-Honoré in Paris.
 While works take place, the storefront is wrapped in a spectacular work of art "Mindscapes" by American artist, Ryan McGinness.

 In 2017, Longchamp began an association with the Franco-Armenian artist Vahram Muratyan.

 In 2018, Longchamp aligned with Shayne Oliver, the founder of New York-based streetwear Hood By Air, to develop an exclusive capsule collection of leather goods, footwear, ready-to-wear garments and garment bags for SS18.

-In September 2020, during Paris Fashion Week, Longchamp presents a collaboration with Pokemon for the Le Pliage line.
+In September 2020, during Paris Fashion Week, Longchamp presented a collaboration with Pokémon for the Le Pliage line.
 The character Pikachu appears with a jockey bomb, in reference to the history of the company.
-The brand is also present in the Pokemon Go game, in which players may customize their avatar with a virtual Longchamp backpack.
+The brand is also present in the Pokémon Go game, in which players may customize their avatar with a virtual Longchamp backpack.

+On July 22, 2025, Longchamp signed an exclusive fragrance license agreement with Interparfums, extending through 2036.
+The first fragrance launch is planned for 2027.